 GOOD TO KNOW: The Mayan ruins in Mexico’s Costa Maya are some of the most beautiful and less-explored in the country.
-Only a fraction of visitors make their way here, which is why I highly recommend you visit them during your time in Mahahual.
+Not many visitors come here, so you should make your way here while in Mahahual.

 Right at the end of the Malecon, you will find a colorful Mahahual sign that is perfect for snapping a photo for your friends and family.
 There’s also a white lighthouse that is cool to watch during the nighttime when you can see the light that is used for ships in the area.

-If you are an early riser, I particularly recommend watching the sunrise at this spot, as the colors are so stunning!
+If you are an early riser, I come watch the sunrise at this spot, as the colors are so stunning!

-If you decide to stay in Mahahual for a bit longer, but still want to explore the region a little bit more, I highly recommend taking a day trip to Bacalar, a neighboring town about 1 hour south of Mahahual that boasts a stunning lagoon of seven colors that will blow you away.
+If you want to explore the region a little bit more, take a day trip to Bacalar, a small town about 1 hour south of Mahahual that boasts a stunning lagoon of seven colors that will blow you away.

 While Bacalar in itself is a destination and deserves more time than just a day, in my opinion, you can easily do it as a day trip from Mahahual.
-If you still decide to do a day trip from Mahahual to Bacalar, I recommend booking a boat tour of the Bacalar lagoon before your trip.
+Book a boat tour of the Bacalar lagoon before your trip.

 😉 Check my guide to the best boat tours of Bacalar Lagoon.

-PRO TIP: Bacalar is one of the most beautiful places in Mexico, But as much as it is gorgeous, its ecosystem is extremely fragile.
-That’s why you shouldn’t use sunscreen or any cosmetics or chemicals if you are planning to swim in the lagoon or explore cenotes in Bacalar.
+PRO TIP: Bacalar is one of the most beautiful places in Mexico, but its ecosystem is very fragile.
+You shouldn’t use sunscreen or any cosmetics if you when you swim in the lagoon or Bacalar cenotes.